B04902047/agda-math/README.md

 - Basic reasoning for preorder and equivalence on such definition for structures are also provided.

 - This repository uses the Agda standard library, and should be put under the same path as it is.

+## Content
+- Basic
+  - Subtype : basic operations for predicates
+  - Reasoning : alternative reasoning tools under a predicate
+  - Equality : an euivalence relation with congurence and substitution
+  - Setoid (Set) : a type equipped with a predicate and an equality relation
+  - OrderedSet : a Set equipped with a total order
+- Algebra
+  - Semigroup, Monoid, Group : Sets equipped with a binary operation
+  - Ring, DivisionRing, Field : Sets equipped with two binary operations
+  - VectorSpace : an AbelianGroup with an Field acting on it
+- Analysis
+  - OrderedField : a Field equipped with a total order
+  - CompleteOrderedField : the Real number
+- Others
+  - Logic : where basic logical tools are defined or import publicly
+  - Properties : basic properties when defining algebraic structures
+  - Number : the construction of the number system
+  - Morphism : basic properties of structures